 NSfK Working Groups

-Below you find short introductions to the working groups arranged by NSfK Council members.
+Below you find short introductions to the working groups arranged by NSfK Council members in the years 2016-2019.
+For reports from the earlier working groups, arranged in the years 2009-2014, please click here.

-For further information on the Working Groups, please click on the links in the headlines.
+For more information on the working groups below, please click on the name of the working group.

 Changing Nordic Drug Policy?